luisespino/Coronavirus_2020_11/2020-11/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/20620289/99195017-c91a3a80-2748-11eb-8b70-88af693cbec7.png" width="400">
 </p>
+## Confirmed cases of covid in El Salvador

+Countries in Central America have the covid disease relatively controlled, but most countries have not yet found the peak of the contagion of this disease.
+Countries with a good economy and a health system like Costa Rica are having problems controlling the disease, while a country like El Salvador with a population similar to that of Costa Rica has 35k infected with a population of 6M people
 ### References

 - Supervised learning — scikit-learn 0.23.2 documentation. (s. f.).
 Scikit Learn.
 Retrieved November 08, 2020, https://scikit-learn.org/stable/supervised_learning.html#supervised-learning